kevinolega/callcentertrainingtips/_posts/2018-10-09-answering-surveys.md

 The funny thing is I have bigger problems this year.

-I lost my previous job in the worst possible way, my Dad died and all the shit that came with it, I lost my income for several months, used up my savings, maxed out my credit cards, and the local collections company decided to get my credit cards cancelled, a few months later, my girlfriend's mom was hospitalized for almost three months, I also experienced a reccurrence of my depression, despite all this, I'm in the same state.
+I lost my previous job in the worst possible way, my Dad died and all the shit that came with it, I lost my income for several months, used up my savings, maxed out my credit cards, and the local collections company decided to get my credit cards canceled, a few months later, my girlfriend's mom was hospitalized for almost three months, I also experienced a recurrence of my depression, despite all this, I'm in the same state.

 I'm just responding to a lot of situations with silence and things turn out well.